zhanymkanov/marketplace_parser/README.md

 ```

 Although, it is possible to run them all at once, I recommend you to parse reviews one by one (comment/uncomment categories), so that you could check each category integrity

-## Further development
-1. Parse the detailed information of each product